 VA Home Loans

 The VA Home Loan program offers both direct loans through the VA and also backs loans provided by private lenders.
 VA home loan benefits don’t just cover buying a home, they can also be used by active-duty military, veterans, and their families to build a home, improve one, refinance a mortgage and even buy a second home.

-VA home loans generally offer better terms than a traditional loan from a private bank, mortgage company, or credit union, and nearly 90% of VA-backed loans are made with no down payment.
+VA home loans are similar to FHA loans in that they are both backed by the federal government, but VA loans offer more attractive terms and are only available to military families (learn the difference between VA and FHA Loans).
+VA loans also offer much better terms than traditional loans from a private bank, mortgage company, or credit union, and nearly 90% of VA-backed loans are made with no down payment.
 While there is no minimum credit score required for VA home loans, lenders have their own requirements and borrowers will have to meet certain income and credit requirements in order to qualify.